kemapak/blog/web/web-components.md

 How about HTML?
 It is markup language, it has limited number of tags, it does not have any logic, and it is very monolithic.

 You can easily see a web based application or page consists of thousands of lines of HTML code.
-As of this writing;
+As of 2023;
 > Amazon landing page consists of more than **19K lines of HTML code**.
+>
 > CVS Specialty consists of more than **3K lines of HTML code**.
+>
 > Apple landing page consists of **just over 1K lines of HTML code**.

 Large monolithic HTML pages, web based applications are definitely not easy to maintain, to understand, easy to isolate